 On the following n lines, the baristas themselves will follow with their shift, and the list of coffee types they can prepare, separated by a space and comma-separated, as specified.

-You will be receiving different commands, each on a new line, separated by " / ", until the "Closed" command is given
+You will be receiving different commands, each on a new line, with its components separated by " / ", until the "Closed" command is given

 Output

 Every order should print its own template sentence.
-After that, print all baristas, along with their updated shifts, and the list of coffee types they can prepare, in the following format:
+After all the orders have been completed, print all baristas, along with their updated shifts and the list of coffee types they can prepare, in the following format:

 "Barista: {barista name}, Shift: {shift}, Drinks: {drink type 1, drink type 2, ...}"